Sultan-papagani/titlebar-glow-extension/README.md

 ### `titlebarGlow.colorSeed`
 - **Type**: String
 - **Default**: `""`
-- **Description**: A random seed mixed into the folder name during color calculation.
-Use this to get different color variations for the same project.
-For example, if you don't like the current color, try setting it to "1", "2", or any other string to generate a different color.
+- **Description**: A seed value mixed into the workspace name during color calculation. **This is NOT for randomization** - it generates DETERMINISTIC colors.
+The same workspace + same seed will ALWAYS produce the same color.
+Use this to get a different (but consistent) color for your project.
+For example, if you don't like the default color, try setting it to "1", "2", "blue", or any other string to generate a different color.

+**How it works:**
+- Empty seed `""` → Default color for this workspace
+- Seed `"1"` → Different color, but always the same for this workspace
+- Seed `"2"` → Another different color, but always the same for this workspace

 Example:
 ```json